2040nguyena/ImageProcessing/cuda-image-processing-master/README.md

 #This project performs sharpening algorithm on GPU to investigate investigate the relationship between total processing time and throughput with increasing problem sizes.

-#The datasets of 15GB are included under cuda-image-processing-master/images/trains12G as well as cuda-image-processing-master/images/trainsTemp
+#The datasets of 15GB used are from ImageNet.

 #NOTE: the algorithms are developed by user /thomasplantin.
 He run his algorithm using CUDA on 1 image (lena_rgb.png).
 Below are his notes: